ReyhaneAskari/Least_action_dynamics_minmax/README.md

-# Least Action Daynamics
+#LEAD: Min-Max Optimization from a Physical Perspective
-This is the code associated with the paper ["LEAD: Least-Action Dynamics for Min-Max Optimization"](https://openreview.net/forum?id=vXSsTYs6ZB).
+This is the code associated with the paper ["LEAD: Min-Max Optimization from a Physical Perspective"](https://openreview.net/forum?id=vXSsTYs6ZB).
 If you find this code useful please cite us:

 ```
 @article{hemmat2020LEAD,